 If you lead a running group and wish to participate as a team, contact Carolyn Abrams at firstname.lastname@example.org for information about group rates and registration.

 5K Run – 10:30 am

-Corporate Sponsorship: Download the Run for Your Life sponsorship packet or contact Carolyn Abrams at cabrams (at) odysseyhousenyc.org.
+Corporate sponsorship: Download the Run for Your Life sponsorship packet here.
+Or, contact Carolyn Abrams at email@example.com.

 Subway/Bus: The M35 bus runs to the Island from the corner of 125th Street and Lexington Avenue (in front of Duane Reade).
 Transfer is available from the Lexington Avenue 4, 5 or 6 subway at 125th Street.

 By Car: All automobile access is via the RFK Triborough Bridge.
 Once on the bridge, follow signs to Randall’s Island.
 If navigating with GPS, please use “20 Randall’s Island Park, New York, NY 10035″ as your destination.

 By Foot: The 103rd Street Footbridge in Manhattan is open to pedestrians and cyclists 365 days per year, 24 hours per day and is accessible at the East River Esplanade at 103rd Street and FDR Drive.
 Pedestrians can also walk across the Robert F. Kennedy (Triborough) Bridge from Manhattan, Queens or the Bronx.